 Form Your Conscience

 As Catholics, we must never be afraid of bringing our faith into the public square.
 However, because the Church is not a political entity, we must make sure that our individual advocacy efforts are kept distinct from the Church’s teaching voice.
-This election resource, updated in July 2018, provides guidelines for parish and diocesan political activity, clearly laying out which activities are prohibited and which are permissible.
+This election resource, created in July 2016, provides guidelines for parish and diocesan political activity, clearly laying out which activities are prohibited and which are permissible.

-Forming Conscience for Faithful Citizenship is the official Election Year teaching of the U.S. Catholic bishops.
+“Forming Consciences for Faithful Citizenship” is the official Election Year teaching of the U.S. Catholic bishops.
 This resource provides guidance for Catholics in the exercise of their rights and duties as participants in our democracy, lifting up our dual heritage as both faithful Catholics and American citizens.
 The Faithful Citizenship webpage includes additional resources, such as bulletin inserts and informational videos.

 - Copies can be ordered through the USCCB Store.

 - Download a 2-page summary to use in your parish bulletin.

 Read through “Living the Gospel of Life: A Challenge to American Catholics“.
 Originally released in 1998 by the USCCB, “Living the Gospel of Life” is still a viable election resource for American Catholics looking to form their consciences in preparation for elections in 2020.
 It contextualizes our present-day policy debates within deeper shifts and trends in society’s consideration of human life and dignity.